RodgerOliver/cyber-security/README.md

 Virus, worms, rootkits, trojans, ransomware, RATs, spywares, adware, scareware, browser hijacking are types of malware.

-**Phishing** = atack that tricks the vitim into clicking on a link, filling a form with personal detials or executing something unwanted.
+**Phishing** = attack that tricks the victim into clicking on a link, filling a form with personal details or executing something unwanted.

-**Doxing** = research on an idividual, organization or company top find personal or private information.
+**Doxing** = research on an individual, organization or company top find personal or private information.
 It can be done by searching on the internet.

-**Scams or Social Engineering Atacks** = attacks that central weaknesses in the human.
+**Scams or Social Engineering Attacks** = attacks that central weaknesses in the human.
+Ex: fake emails saying that your bank account needs your documents; buying something and don't receive it;

+**CPU Hijackers** = malware that hijacks your CPU cycles to mine cryptocurrency.

-**Darkweb** = any encripted overlay network that can only be accessed with specific types of software, authorization, protocols or ports.
+**Darkweb** = any encrypted overlay network that can only be accessed with specific types of software, authorization, protocols or ports.

+To protect against known vulnerabilities and bugs is to use **formal methods**.
+The software is fundamentally a mathematical system, therefore you can prove the correctness of a system by testing the properties of that system.
+This way you can provide complete evidence of correctness.

+**Back Door** = weakness of a system.